 5.2.4 DVB DASH services

 DVB services may be delivered in an ISO BMFF format using the HII specification [16].
 As this delivery format does not include the same signalling information as a DVB Broadcast or IPTV service, it is not possible to generate a CI URI according to the rules set out in clause 5.2.3.
-In this case, the CI URI shall consist of the absolute URL initially used to retrieve the MPD followed by an MPD anchor as defined in clause C.4 of the DASH specification [17] which uses the media fragments URI structure [18].
-The URI fragment of the MPD anchor:
+In this case, the CI URI shall consist of the absolute URL initially used to retrieve the MPD followed by an URI fragment structure [18].
+The CI URI shall comply with the MPD anchor definition in clause C.4 of the DASH specification [17] , and the URI fragment of the CI URI:

 shall include the period parameter; and